muddyfish/PYKE/README.md

 [Try Pyke here!](http://pyke.catbus.co.uk/)

 Pyke uses a dictionary sorted by frequency in order to compress words.
 The dictionary itself may be found [here](http://norvig.com/ngrams/count_1w.txt) and the code accomponying the dictionary may be found [here](http://norvig.com/ngrams/).
 Code copyright (c) 2008-2009 by Peter Norvig.
+A list of Pokemon has been added to the dictionary and the original list can be found [here](https://github.com/sindresorhus/pokemon)

 Pyke now also includes a built in dictionary for the periodic table.
 The JSON file is licensed under CC-BY-SA 3.0 and the github repository can be found [here](https://github.com/Bowserinator/Periodic-Table-JSON)

 More documentation and examples can be found [at a pop-con](http://codegolf.stackexchange.com/questions/44680/showcase-your-language-one-vote-at-a-time/86606#86606), [me saying how great the language is](http://meta.codegolf.stackexchange.com/questions/9619/advocate-languages-to-golf-in/9636#9636) and [me showing off the language when first implemented](http://meta.codegolf.stackexchange.com/questions/6918/what-programming-languages-have-been-created-by-ppcg-users/8627#8627).

 I am perfectly happy to go through with anyone any queries they have about Pyke and will respond eventually if you ping me [here](http://chat.stackexchange.com/rooms/43566/pyke-language)